 Net cash used in investing activities was \$10.4 million and \$665,000 in the years ended December 31, 2016 and 2015, respectively.
-The majority of cash used in investing activities in 2016 was related to the purchase of the land for our headquarters and the construction of our R&D greenhouses.
-The majority of the cash used in investing in 2015 was for office furniture and equipment associated with our current R&D laboratories and office space.
+The majority of cash used in investing activities in 2016 was related to the purchase of the land for our headquarters and the construction of our research and development greenhouses.
+The majority of the cash used in investing in 2015 was for office furniture and equipment associated with our current research and development laboratories and office space.